About

 The Pathologist' Assistant practices in a wide scope of clinical settings and is trained to:

-• provide accurate gross examinations and dissections of human anatomic pathology specimens;
+- provide accurate gross examinations and dissections of human anatomic pathology specimens;

-• perform postmortem examinations,
+- perform postmortem examinations;

-• prepare tissues for tumor triage and other pathologic tests;
+- prepare tissues for tumor triage and other pathologic tests;

-• train pathology personnel, medical students and pathology residents;
+- train pathology personnel, medical students and pathology residents;

-• instruct in anatomy, physiology, gross pathology, gross dissection skills, and autopsy techniques;
+- instruct in anatomy, physiology, gross pathology, gross dissection skills, and autopsy techniques;

-• photograph surgical and forensic specimens;
+- photograph surgical and forensic specimens;

-• assist in, perform, and conduct research.
+- assist in, perform, and conduct research.

 Where does a Pathologists' Assistant practice?

-The majority of Pathologists' Assistants work in academic (medical school/university) and community hospitals, but many are also employed in private pathology laboratories, forensic pathology laboratory and morgues, reference laboratories, government healthcare systems, and medical teaching facilities.
+The majority of Pathologists' Assistants work in academic (medical school/university) and community hospitals, but many are also employed in private pathology laboratories, forensic pathology laboratory and morgues, reference laboratories, government health care systems, and medical teaching facilities.

 What is the job outlook for the Pathologists' Assistant profession?

 The salary for pathologists' assistants varies depending on the area of the country one practices.
-According to Payscale.com, in 2022 the average base annual salary for an ASCP certified pathologists' assistant in the U.S. was $84,914 per year excluding benefits, bonuses and retirement contributions.
+According toPayscale.com, the average base annual salary for pathologists' assistant in the U.S. for 2024 was $94,062 per year excluding benefits, bonuses, and retirement contributions.
+The 2024 American Association of Pathologists' Assistants (AAPA) Membership Salary Survey report that 11% of PA participants earn salaries in the $110,000 to $114,000 range.
 As with any career, different factors can go into pay including work experience, cost of living in the area, certifications, and specific contract negotiations.